hms-dbmi/gehlenborglab-website/_members/matthew-scott-tan.md

 start: Sep 2023
 end:
 ---
-Matthew is an udergraduate stuent concentrating in Mathematics and Statistics at Harvard College.
+Matthew is an undergraduate student concentrating in Mathematics and Statistics at Harvard College.
 Previously, he was a Specialist (Intelligence) in the Singapore Armed Forces, focusing on imagery and geospatial analysis.
-At the Gehlenborg lab, he is using computational and mathematical methods to process single-cell resolution omics and imaging data.
+At the HIDIVE lab, he is using computational and mathematical methods to process single-cell resolution omics and imaging data.